-- 1. A reunification plan that includes:21 - a.
-Reasonable efforts to be made by the Department to make it possible for the child to return home.22 - b.
-All issues that need to be addressed before the child can safely be returned home (or remain home) without Department supervision. - c.
-Tasks to be completed by the Department, each parent and others, including services to be provided by the Department and in which the parents are required to participate. - d.
-Deadlines for completion of each task. - e.
-The role of the Department as to each parent. - f.
-A plan for achieving reunification within 12 months from the date the child was removed from the home.23 - 2.
+- 1. A reunification plan that includes:21 - a) Reasonable efforts to be made by the Department to make it possible for the child to return home.22 - b) All issues that need to be addressed before the child can safely be returned home (or remain home) without Department supervision. - c) Tasks to be completed by the Department, each parent and others, including services to be provided by the Department and in which the parents are required to participate. - d) Deadlines for completion of each task. - e) The role of the Department as to each parent. - f) A plan for achieving reunification within 12 months from the date the child was removed from the home.23 - 2.
 If the child is an Indian child, active efforts by the Department to provide remedial services and rehabilitative programs to prevent the breakup of the Indian family.
-If the child's status is uncertain, the plan must treat the child as an Indian child.24 (See ICWA Bench Card.) - 3.
+If there is reason to know the child is an Indian child, but the court does not have enough evidence to determine the child's status, the court must treat the child as an Indian child.24 (See the ICWA Bench Card) - 3.
 A visitation plan, the need for supervision of visitation, and child support.25